pmangione/Tech-Academy-Projects/LiveProject/README.md

 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD</a>
 <BR>
 <BR>
 In the Controllers folder, I added filtering functionality for searching the job application details for each student.
 This includes searching by student’s name or student’s location which required the use of LINQ  WHERE clauses.
 In addition, a regular expression was also required for the location search because the locations were stored as Enumeration properties.
-Enumeration values do not store spaces between words, but users are likely to add spaces in the location has more than one word. link to JPStudentRundown.cs  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/ControllerLogicToSearchByStudentNameOrLocation.cs">CODE SNIPPET OF SEARCHING FUNCTIONALITY</a>
+Enumeration values do not store spaces between words, but users are likely to add spaces in the location has more than one word. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/ControllerLogicToSearchByStudentNameOrLocation.cs">CODE SNIPPET OF SEARCHING FUNCTIONALITY</a>
 <bR><bR><BR>

-FRONT END
+FRONT END<BR>
 In the Views folder, I added a search textbox to the page which lists the job application details for each student.
 The search box allows the user to search by student name or student location.
 This used HTMLHelpers for the form and textbox to pass the search information to the controller.
 Details on the controller functionality are listed in the back end section. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddSearchBarForStudentJobApplicationDetails.cs">CODE SNIPPET OF SEARCH BAR</a>
 <bR><bR>